oracle/graalpython/docs/contributor/CONTRIBUTING.md

 First, we have three sets of unit tests in the base repository:
 1. Our own Python-bases unit tests
 2. JUnit tests
-3. Python's standard library tests
+3. Python's standard library tests, we often refer to those as tagged tests

 To run the first, you can use this command: